GoobyFRS/goobyfrs.github.io/README.md

 ## About Matt Faulkner
 Hello everyone - I am Matt in-person and [GoobyFRS](https://linktr.ee/goobyfrs) out on the interwebs.
 I call Colorado home but I am from a rural area in the beautiful state of Tennesse.
 I am a Senior Infrastucture Operations Technician with a focus on Network Engineering at a Fortune 200 company.
-I have real world experince monitoring and maintaining large MPLS and SDWAN infrastucture as well as VMWare ESXI, vCenter, vSphere exposure.
+I have experince monitoring and maintaining large MPLS and SDWAN infrastucture as well as VMWare ESXI, vCenter, vSphere exposure.
 I write python scripts at work for fun.

 ## Homelab Favorites
-- Dual POE+ powered Raspberry Pi 4's running Pi-Hole and Unbound.
-Blocking ~750,000 domains & providing slightly more secure DNS lookups.
+- Dual POE+ powered Raspberry Pi 4's both running Pi-Hole and Unbound.
+Blocking ~750,000 domains.
 - TrueNAS Core with 8TB with 120GB SSD Cache

 ### Goobs Curated Blacklist